← Back to Distinction 27

 Item quaeritur de hoc quod dicit10: Cum nomina relationum ponimus in praedicatis, ipsas tantum notiones significamus, non hypostases; quia si hoc verum est, quando dicitur: essentia est Pater, cum Pater ponatur in praedicato, stat tunc11 pro notione: ergo idem est dicere: essentia est Pater, ac si diceretur: essentia generat; sed haec est falsa: ergo etc.

-Respondeo: Dicendum, quod quaedam ponuntur in praedicato per naturam propriam et significationem: et talia sunt quae de se important compositionem, sicut sunt verba; et de talibus loquitur Magister.
+Respondeo: Dicendum, quod quaedam ponuntur in praedicato per naturam propriam et significationem: et talia sunt quae de se important compositionem, sicut sunt verba13; et de talibus loquitur Magister.
 Quaedam ita ponuntur in praedicato, quod sunt nata subiici, ut hoc nomen pater et hoc nomen filius; et talia, quia non solum nata sunt praedicari, verum etiam subiici, possunt importare intellectum hypostasis.
-Unde verbum Magistri intelligendum est cum praecisione12, scilicet de illis quae ita nata sunt praedicari, quod non subiici; et ita non habet instantiam.
+Unde verbum Magistri intelligendum est cum praecisione12, scilicet de illis14 quae ita nata sunt praedicari, quod non subiici; et ita non habet instantiam.

 ---